James-Judd/Systems-Programming/README.md

 \
 Edit initial_board.txt to play on a board of any size, and even with starting pieces!\
 \
-I have included an analysis report of my code.
+I have included an analytical report of my code.